univention/univention-corporate-server/doc/architecture/services/portal.rst

 The UCS portal generates structured data in the JSON format.
 The data persistence layer consists of cache files with structured data in the JSON format.
 The UCS portal needs information about the tiles on the portal and about user memberships in user groups.
-Portal front end and back end use HTTP for communication.
+Portal front end and backend use HTTP for communication.

 You find the source code at :uv:src:`management/univention-portal/`.